HumanTree92/esx_advancedvehicleshop/README.md

 # About esx_advancedvehicleshop:
 Advanced Vehicle Shop for ESX - Edited/Made by Human Tree92 ([Velociti Entertainment Customs & Wiki](http://www.velocitientertainment.com/customs/))

+I can not Guarantee that this will work with the Latest es_extended V2.

 # Helpfull Info:
 * This Vehicle Shops works exactly like esx_vehicleshop.
 * Players can Buy/Sell Aircrafts, Boats, Cars, & Trucks.